BASEBALL

 Jim Prentice Electric Baseball Model 68-B - 1940s

-Jim Prentice Electric Baseball Model 68-B -- a subtle variation on the hugely popular 48-B. Both were a departure from previous Prentice designs, not only in their livelier, more colorful graphics, but in that both were more "action games" than the earlier electrical battles of wits.
+Jim Prentice Electric Baseball Model 68-B -- a subtle variation on the hugely popular 48-B (below).
+Both were a departure from previous Prentice designs, not only in their livelier, more colorful graphics, but in that both were more "action games" than the earlier electrical battles of wits.

 Jim Prentice Electric Baseball Model 48-B - 1940s

 Instantly recognizable to game collectors is Jim Prentice Electric Baseball Model 48-B -- easily the most popular and successful number in the Electric Game Company line, if its availability today on the second-hand market is any indication.
 Time the steel ball running down the channel -- hit a home run!
-If the "48" designation signifies 1948 -- and this is a late '40s model -- it's probably the only model number linked to a year of production.
+The "48" designation is often assumed to signify a 1948 date of production -- and this is from about that time -- but it's surely only coincidence.
+A late 1949 ad does show the 48-B as "New for 1950!," which is more likely the case, although then again, art in Electric Game Co ads often depicts previous, alternate, or phantom models.

 Jim Prentice Electric Baseball Model 63-B - 1940s

-Advertisements can pin down some models to a specific year, but putting a date to many others is a matter of guesswork based on typography, graphics, and the associated box lids.
-Model 63-B (above) seems to be a transitional effort between the 48-B and 68-B of the late '40s and the 42-B and 73-B of the early '50s.
+The promo insert in the 1930s Wonder game and the 1949 ad for the De Luxe games both show models not (yet) known to exist -- so advertisements, even with a specific date, aren't always reliable indicators of year-of-production.
+While some ads can pin down some models to a specific year, putting a date to many others is a matter of guesswork based on typography, graphics, and the associated box lids.
+Model 63-B, shown here, seems to be a transitional effort between the 48-B and 68-B of the late '40s and the 42-B and 73-B of the early '50s.
 It also sports an early version, seen at lower right, of the logo that would reappear from about 1949 on.

 Electro-Vision Baseball - Tracies, 1949